-⚠ The individual members of the consortium are described in a separate section under Part A. There is no need to repeat that information here.
+⚠ The individual participants of the consortium are described in a separate section under Part A. There is no need to repeat that information here.

 - Describe the consortium.
 How does it match the project's objectives, and bring together the necessary disciplinary and inter-disciplinary knowledge.
-Include in the description affiliated entities and associated partners, if any. - Show (if appllicable) how the partners will have access to critical infrastructure needed to carry out the project activities. - Describe how the members complement one another (and cover the value chain, where appropriate) - In what way does each of them contribute to the project, evidencing a cross-KIC value added of the activity on the work package level?
-Show that each has a valid role, and adequate resources in the project to fulfil that role. - If applicable, describe the industrial/commercial involvement in the project to ensure exploitation of the results and explain why this is consistent with and will help to achieve the specific measures which are proposed for exploitation of the results of the project (see section 2.2). - Other countries and international organisations: If one or more of the participants requesting EU funding is based in a country or is an international organisation that is not automatically eligible for such funding (entities from Member States of the EU, from Associated Countries and from one of the countries in the exhaustive list included in the Work Programme General Annexes B are automatically eligible for EU funding), explain why the participation of the entity in question is essential to successfully carry out the project - Cross-KIC activities governing and executive structure, organigramme and roles and responsibilities of the KIC LE executive staff. - Anti-Fraud elements in line with the KIC policy. - Audit control system, grant assurance and monitoring.
+Show how this includes expertise in social sciences and humanities, open science practices, and gender aspects of R&I, as appropriate.
+Include in the description affiliated entities and associated partners, if any. - Show how the partners will have access to critical infrastructure needed to carry out the project activities. - Describe how the members complement one another (and cover the value chain, where appropriate) - In what way does each of them contribute to the project?
+Show that each has a valid role, and adequate resources in the project to fulfil that role. - If applicable, describe the industrial/commercial involvement in the project to ensure exploitation of the results and explain why this is consistent with and will help to achieve the specific measures which are proposed for exploitation of the results of the project (see section 2.2). - Other countries and international organisations: If one or more of the participants requesting EU funding is based in a country or is an international organisation that is not automatically eligible for such funding (entities from Member States of the EU, from Associated Countries and from one of the countries in the exhaustive list included in the Work Programme General Annexes B are automatically eligible for EU funding), explain why the participation of the entity in question is essential to successfully carry out the project.